US officials: Russia behind spread of virus disinformation

 On its English-language Facebook page, InfoRos describes itself as an “Information agency: world through the eyes of Russia.”

-Associated Press writer David Klepper in Providence, R.I., contributed to this report.
+Litvinova reported from Moscow.
+Associated Press writer David Klepper in Providence, Rhode Island, contributed to this report.